rajan045/x-react/README.md

 - React 19 with TypeScript
 - Vite for fast development and building
 - Tailwind CSS v4 with Vite plugin integration
+- React Router DOM with pre-configured routing
 - ESLint with React and TypeScript rules
 - Hot module replacement
 - TypeScript strict mode
 - Modern ES modules
+- Sample pages (Home, About, Contact) with navigation

 ## Commands in Generated Projects